giellatekno/old_gt_scripts/00_README.txt

    LM --- language models for the perl-based language guesser

-   ShortTexts --- perhaps the texts used for constructing the language models
+   ShortTexts --- the texts used for constructing the language models

    cgi-scripts --- some or all?
 To check.